What is the difference between cost per order (CPO) and cost per acquisition (CPA)?

 In short, neither metric is more important.
 The question of CPO vs CPA is all about which is more useful at different stages of your brand’s growth and development .

-The cost per order formula is variable marketing cost / all orders in the same period:
+The CPO formula is variable marketing cost divided by all orders in the same period:

 Cost per order can be calculated based on the marketing expense across all marketing channels, or it can be segmented by channel or marketing activity.
 Reviewing by segments or activities may indicate where a company should spend more or less to generate the highest return.

-The cost per acquisition formula is variable marketing cost / new customers acquired in the same period:
+The CPA formula is variable marketing cost divided by new customers acquired in the same period:

 Cost per acquisition also can be calculated based on all brand data, or it can be segmented by channel or marketing activity.
 It’s not uncommon to have certain activities or channels delivering different volumes of new customers at different costs.